-This manipulation almost invariably is accomplished by compressing the signal and/or riding the gain in the recording or broadcast: loud passages are reduced in level and soft passages are increased.
+This manipulation almost invariably is accomplished by compressing the signal and/or riding the gain in the recording or broadcast; loud passages are reduced in level and soft passages are increased.
 The overall dynamic range is thereby restricted.
 More than 30 dB in dynamic range has to be gotten rid of in

-The well-known Fletcher-Munson curves, for single tones, have been superseded by these of a number of researchers.
+^{}The well-known Eletcher-Munson curves, for single tones, have been superseded by those of a number of researchers.
 Among the most widely quoted current ones are those of S.S.
-Stevens, which stiff demonstrate this lessened sensitivity.
-For example, if a 2-kHz sound is at 95-dB SPL (loud orchestral music), a 50-12.
-Ione has to be at about 15-dB SPL to sound equally loud, a difference of some 20 dB.
-At lower levels, the difference is greater.
-A 2-kHz sound at 60-dB SPL (quiet chamber music) is equaled in loudness by a 50-Hz tone at 85-08 SPL, a difference of 25 dB (30 Hz has to be at 88-dB SPL to sound as loud), Al levels below 60-dB SPL, which are common in the home, the relative differences are greater.
+Stevens, which still demonstrate this lessened sensitivity.
+For example, if a 2-k1 iz sound is at 95-d8 SPL (foud orchestral music), a 50-Hz tone has to be at about 115-d8 SPL to sound equally loud, a difference of some 20-d8.
+At lower levels, the difference is preater.
+A 2-k1 iz sound at 60-d8 SPL (quiet chamber music) is equaled in loudness by a 50-Hz tone at 85-d8 SPL, a difference of 25-d8 (3011z has to be at 88-d8 SPL to sound as loud).
+At levels below 60-d8 SPL, which are common in the bone, the relative differences are greater.

-If we remember that the ear can hear musical reverberations that lie below ambient noise, as mentioned, that many recording and performance situations are considerably quieter than 30-dB SPL at their best, and that background-noise figures tend to be aggregate, not readings of the sensitive spectra, it becomes clear that even 90 dB of dynamic range is not enough.
-Hence the need for digital recording systems of 110-dB dynamic range (and up), such as the dbx 700 series.
+[&]quot;If we remember that the ear can beer musical reverberations that lie below amiliant noise, as mentioned, that many recording and performance situations are considerably quieter than 30-dB SPL at their best, and that background noise figures lend to be aggregate, not readings of the sensitive spectra, it becomes clear that even 90 dB of dynamic range is not enough.
+Hence the need for digital recording systems of 510-dB dynamic range (and up), such as the dbx 700 series.